-Current undergraduates are eligible to apply for the Guggenheim internships, including current seniors.
-Please note: if you will be abroad in the spring, you must meet with us prior to leaving campus if you plan to apply.
+Current undergraduates are eligible to apply for the Guggenheim internships, excluding current seniors.
+Please note: if you will be abroad in the spring, you must meet with us prior to submitting your application.
+This is to ensure that applicants understand the time frame for the program and will have returned from study abroad to begin participation in late spring.
+The meeting can take place by phone.
 We will not accept applications from students who do not meet with us.

 Select candidates' application materials are forwarded to organizations for review

-At the organization’s discretion, in-person or telephone interviews are conducted with select candidates
+Organizations review applications and in-person or telephone interviews are conducted with selected candidates

 Extend initial offers to students; students have 5 business days to accept or decline